Richard Mulcahy: War of Independence and Civil War

 On his release, Mulcahy immediately rejoined the republican movement and became commandant of the Dublin Brigade of the Irish Volunteers.
 He was elected to the First Dáil in the 1918 general election for Dublin Clontarf.
 He was then named Minister for Defence in the new (alternative) government and later Assistant Minister for Defence.
 In March 1918, he became IRA chief of staff, a position he held until January 1922.

 He and Michael Collins were largely responsible for directing the military campaign against the British during the War of Independence.
 During this period of upheaval in 1919, he married Mary Josephine (Min) Ryan, sister of Kate and Phyllis Ryan, the successive wives of Seán T. O'Kelly; her brother was James Ryan.
 O'Kelly and James Ryan both later served in Fianna Fáil governments.

 Mulcahy supported the Anglo-Irish Treaty of December 1921.
 Archive film shows that Mulcahy, as Minister of Defence, was the Irish officer who raised the Irish tricolour at the first hand-over of a British barracks to the National Army in January 1922.
 He was defence minister in the Provisional Government on its creation and succeeded Collins, after the latter's death, as Commander-in-Chief of the Provisional Government's forces, during the subsequent Civil War.

 He earned notoriety through his order that anti-Treaty activists captured carrying arms were liable for execution.
 A total of 77 anti-Treaty prisoners were executed by the Provisional Government.
+He also took almost no action against Free State troops implicated in the murder of Anti-Treaty IRA prisoners, most notably in County Kerry where men under the command of Paddy Daly carried out atrocities.
 Mulcahy served as Minister for Defence in the new Free State government from January 1924 until March 1924, but resigned in protest because of the sacking of the Army Council after criticism by the Executive Council over the handling of the 'Army Mutiny', when some National Army War of Independence officers almost revolted after Mulcahy demobilised many of them at the end of the Civil War.
 He re-entered the cabinet as Minister for Local Government and Public Health in 1927.